BRIEF HISTORY OF SHORELINE BOAT & SKI CUB

 A. Seniority

-1. Two points per continuous paid club dues, per year.
+1. One point per continuous paid club dues, per year.

 his/her dock space and passes dock inspection (3/9/97).

-3. In the event of a member separating from the club, all lagoon rights are void and
+5. In the event of a member’s separation from the Club, all rights are void: Points will

 B. Openings

-1. Member to notify lagoon committee when his/her dock space is to be vacant on a
+1. Member to notify dock committee when his/her dock space is to be vacant on a

 permanent basis (3/9/97).